October 2017 Māori Law Review

 The matter was appealed.
 On 20 July 2017, the Full Federal Court affirmed the Federal Court’s decision with respect to the award of non-economic loss and simple interest, however held that the economic loss component should be equated to 65% of the value of freehold title, not 80%.

 This reduction was rationalised on the basis that the primary judge had incorrectly examined the practical exercise of the rights rather than their legal content.
-The Court held that the primary judge had overvalued the weight of the rights as “a real impediment” to other interests when their legal effect was less, and not applied the Spencer approach of comparing a desirous purchaser and not unwilling vendor, and therefore failed to discount the effect of inalienability.
+The Court held that the primary judge had overvalued the weight of the rights as “a real impediment” to other interests when their legal effect was less, and did not apply the Spencer approach of comparing a desirous purchaser and not unwilling vendor, and therefore failed to discount the effect of inalienability.

 Lastly, the Court held the primary judge had conflated economic loss with non-economic elements by including considerations of spiritual attachment.